 Under the current wording, partitions are not allowed between a garage and the stairway up to the habitable space, or between a garage and a storage room.
 Alternative 4-a would retain this restriction; 4-b would be as lenient as allowed by NFIP regulations as to partitions, but would retain the town's restriction on air conditioning, which was imposed to hinder future conversion to living quarters.
+Alternative 4-c was added and endorsed by the LPA to eliminate the restriction on air conditioning.

 - 6-472(5)c.6. and 7.: Minor editorial changes are proposed for both subsections. - 6-472(6): The proposed change would reduce the extent of accessory structures such as clubhouses that could ignore the elevation requirements.
-In the case of large hotels or multifamily buildings, the current wording would allow very extensive accessory structures to be built at ground level simply because their value was less than 10% of the principal building. - 6-472(7): These regulations apply to lots near the beach that are designated as "V zones."
+In the case of large hotels or multifamily buildings, the current wording would allow very extensive accessory structures to be built at ground level simply because their value was less than 10% of the principal building.
+The LPA modified the original redraft of this subsection to provide a sliding scale of values for various types of buildings. - 6-472(7): These regulations apply to lots near the beach that are designated as "V zones."
 This terminology is based on protecting buildings from the "velocity" of waves that could strike buildings near the beach.
-Most of the proposed changes are editorial in nature; however, subsection (7)n. adds an NFIP minimum standard. - 34-631(a)(1)b.: It is possible that existing or future elevation requirements may place the first habitable floor of some buildings higher than the 16' maximum in this subsection.
+Most of the proposed changes are editorial in nature; however, subsection (7)n. repeats an NFIP minimum standard. - 34-631(a)(1)b.: It is possible that existing or future elevation requirements may place the first habitable floor of some buildings higher than the 16' maximum in this subsection.
 If so, the new wording would avoid a contradiction with the Chapter 6 regulations. - 34-631(a)(2)c.: Properties seaward of the 1991 coastal construction control line generally have state-mandated elevation requirements that are higher than those shown on the maps provided by FEMA.
-New language is proposed here that would measure building heights from the higher of the two elevations. - 34-631(a)(2)d.: FEMA has just released maps showing proposed increases in flood elevations across the entire island.
-New language here would allow property owners the option to build to the higher elevations without getting penalized by having their building height capped by being measured from the existing lower elevations.
+New language is proposed here that would measure building heights from the higher of the two mandatory elevations.

-Fort Myers Beach Local Planning Agency September 6, 2006 Page 4 of 4
+Fort Myers Beach Town Council September 20, 2006 Page 4 of 4